ngrok/ngrok-docs/docs/cloud-edge/app-users.md

     The sessions are displayed in the table.

-1. Alternatively, use the search bar to filter sessions by identity provider, User, and ID.
+1. Alternatively, use the search bar to filter users by identity provider, User, and ID.

 ### View Session Details